 [H1] Chapter at a Glance

-Multilevel regressions allow the analyst to create two sets of regression models—one for the individual data (e.g., patients in a practice) and another for group-level data (e.g., differences between practices).
+Multilevel regressions allow the analyst to create two sets of regression models—one for the individual data (e.g., patients in a practice) and another for group-level data (e.g., differences among practices).
 The separation of the modeling efforts allows the analyst to see what factors affect clinical practices independent of patient differences.
 This chapter introduces the concept of multilevel regression and shows an example of its application.

 [H1] Increasing Use

 You might read about multilevel modeling in human resource courses, where it has many applications.
 For example, multilevel regression, also called hierarchical regression, was useful in understanding whether educational programs reduce nurse turnover, independent of the characteristics of the nurses involved, in a study by Rondeau, Williams, and Wagar (2009).
 These methods were used to examine job stress as a function of sleep problems, regardless of the amount of shift work or of employee characteristics (Lin et al. 2014).
 You might see multilevel modeling in economic and finance courses.
-Multilevel regression, was used to examine variation in long-term care use independent of patient characteristics (Kahn et al. 2012).
+Multilevel regression was used to examine variation in long-term care use independent of patient characteristics (Kahn et al. 2012).
 Hospital managers can use it to decide which nursing home to contract with, which gives them a chance to develop an effective response to reimbursement methods that hold them responsible for outcome in nursing homes.
 Hierarchical regression has been used heavily in examination of quality of care and in benchmarking.
 For example, the factors that affect quality of life across patients have been determined through multilevel modeling (Chou, Ma, and Yang 2014).
 Socioeconomic effects on mortality rate disappear if patients select better-quality hospitals (Gabriel et al. 2018).
-Hierarchical regression has been used to measure the 30-day morality rate of hospitals caring for pneumonia patients (Bratzler et al. 2011).
+Hierarchical regression has been used to measure the 30-day mortality rate of hospitals caring for pneumonia patients (Bratzler et al. 2011).

 Multilevel modeling has been used extensively in forecasting.
 For example, it was used to see whether there is a relationship between impulsivity in preschool children and their body mass index 30 years later (Schlam et al. 2013).
 The investigators controlled for many individual differences.
 Despite these differences, longer delay of gratification among four-year-olds was associated with a lower index.